RayBB/openlibrary-docs/Home.md

 Every issue on Open Library must be assigned a *[lead](https://github.com/internetarchive/openlibrary/labels?q=Lead%3A)* label.
 A Lead is member of the community with domain expertise who has been appointed by staff to help manage a specific aspect of Open Library (such as search, design, javascript, i18n, etc).
 Anyone may apply to be considered for a specific lead position.

 The Lead is responsible for:
-* Defining and breaking down an issue to making sure it's actionable and labeled
+* Project Management: Defining and breaking down an issue to making sure it's actionable and labeled
-* Monitoring the issue for new comments and helpfully responding to questions and comments
+* Mentoring: Monitoring the issue for new comments and helpfully responding to questions and comments
-* Assigning an assignee for the issue
+* Assignment: Assigning members of the community (or themselves) to an issue and committing to give them mentorship
-* Raising relevant questions, issues, or concerns about designs and requirements to members of staff
+* Escalation: Raising relevant questions, issues, or concerns about designs and requirements to members of staff
-* Overseeing the code review process for PRs addressing the issue
+* Review: Overseeing the code review process for PRs addressing the issue
-* Assigning members of the community to an issue and committing to give them mentorship

 See the [Team Leads Labels](https://github.com/internetarchive/openlibrary/labels?q=Lead%3A) to get an idea of who to tag.